 Optional: mashed fruits

 You can add a tiny bit of finely mashed fruits, like bananas or apples.
 This gives the bird extra vitamins, but keep the amount very small, so you do not upset their stomach.
+Small amounts of mashed fruit may be suitable for some older chicks, but protein-rich foods should remain the priority.

-Step-by-Step: How to Make Baby Bird Food at Home
+Step-by-Step Guide: How to Make Baby Bird Food at Home

 Step 1: Prepare Ingredients